syncfusion-content/uwp-docs/uwp/Tile-View/Populating-Items.md

 documentation: ug
 ---

-# Populating Items in UWP SfTileView
+# Populating Items in UWP Tile View

-`SfTileViewItem` are added as items of `SfTileView`.
+`SfTileViewItem` are added as items of `UWP Tile View`.
 Items can be added using `Items` or `ItemSource` property.

 ## Using Items

-`SfTileView` accepts SfTileViewItem as its children when added directly.
+`UWP Tile View` accepts SfTileViewItem as its children when added directly.

 ### Adding items to the control

-`SfTileView` accepts `SfTileViewItem` as its children when added directly.
-Here five `SfTileViewItems` are added as the children of `SfTileView`.
+`UWP Tile View` accepts `SfTileViewItem` as its children when added directly.
+Here five `SfTileViewItems` are added as the children of `UWP Tile View`.
 Adding items as follows display a blank screen.

 {% tabs %}